hesamzkr/distributed-file-system/README.md

 ### Client

+- Acts as the entry point of the system as an HTTP server which interacts with other parts of the system using gRPC.
 - Asks master node to create a file with some size.
 - Send file chunks to primary chunk server.
 - Ask the master node for a file and get list of chunks.